 By Travis Fawcett | Featured in Healthcare Business Today

 The past decade has seen explosive growth in areas of information technology exchange and mobile phone application development.
-Apps such as Zillow and Redfin easily connect to the Multiple Listing Service through an Application Programming Interfaces (APIs) and provide real time updates on home listings and prices.
+Apps such as Zillow and Redfin easily connect to the Multiple Listing Service through Application Programming Interfaces (APIs) and provide real-time updates on home listings and prices.
 Mint.com allows connections to hundreds of banks simply and easily.
 It takes only one click to share a shopping list with a spouse.
 In 2012, Wired magazine published an article “API: Three Letters That Change Life, The Universe and Even Detroit” explaining in essence that by opening a company’s API, every developer can dream up solutions to enhance a product.
-Bloomberg, a financial news outlet, opened it’s API in February 2012 in an attempt to bring innovation to financial services from software developers around the world.
+Bloomberg, a financial news outlet, opened its API in February 2012 in an attempt to bring innovation to financial services from software developers around the world.
 Piggybacking on an explosion of companies opening up their APIs to share data created a nice opportunity for Apigee, which built an API management platform for companies and, in 2016, sold to Google for $625 million.
-On the heels of Apigee’s success was another API aggregator startup MuleSoft, purchased for a whoping $6.5 billion by SalesForce in 2018.
-With all these advancements coming down the track, a revolution in application interconnectivity was well under way – yet trailing way behind in the race was healthcare technology.
+On the heels of Apigee’s success was another API aggregator startup MuleSoft, purchased for a whopping $6.5 billion by SalesForce in 2018.
+With all these advancements coming down the track, a revolution in application interconnectivity was well underway – yet trailing way behind in the race was health software.
 This sad race performance sent healthcare technology to a new breeder, the national government, which saw the need to take action and whip it into shape!

-Those in the healthcare technology sector have long dreamt of a day when an exchange of information between doctors would be handled electronically and uneventfully utilizing services such as Apigee.
-Excitement grew in 2009 when congress passed The Health Information Technology for Economic and Clinical Health (HITECH) Act.
-The HITECH Act aimed to improve hospital digitalization and increase the use of EHR systems by adding better patient privacy and data protections.
+Those in the health software sector have long dreamt of a day when an exchange of information between doctors would be handled electronically and uneventfully utilizing services such as Apigee.
+Excitement grew in 2009 when Congress passed The Health Information Technology for Economic and Clinical Health (HITECH) Act.
+The HITECH Act aimed to improve hospital digitalization and increase the use of EHR systems by adding better patient privacy and data protection.
 At the time only 10% of the nation’s hospitals embraced EHRs.
 Many of which were years behind recent technology advancements.

-Unfortunately between 2011 and 2017, the implementation of the HITECH Act and the Meaningful Use Program, resulted in only a minor increase in the flow of healthcare data.
+Unfortunately, between 2011 and 2017, the implementation of the HITECH Act and the Meaningful Use Program resulted in only a minor increase in the flow of healthcare data.
 Vendors soon found there was a lot of uncertainty over what information they should and could share.
-Patient data from certain larger EHR systems was either unavailable or purposely blocked.
+Patient data from certain larger EHR systems were either unavailable or purposely blocked.
 As a result, in 2016, Congress addressed this issue through Title IV of the 21st Century Cures Act which authorized the ONC to implement guidelines “to advance interoperability; support the access, exchange, and use of electronic health information (EHI); and address occurrences of information blocking.”
 This provided a glimmer of hope that electronic patient information would soon flow freely.
-Healthcare entrepreneurs rejoiced and investments flowed.
-According to Rock Health, 2018 was a record-breaking year for the healthcare technology industry, totalling $8.2 billion in investment.
+Healthcare entrepreneurs rejoiced, and investments flowed.
+According to Rock Health, 2018 was a record-breaking year for the health software industry, totaling $8.2 billion in investment.
 Venture capitalists sang the praises of acquiring Pandora’s box of patient data.
-Unfortunately, the Government and Healthcare are slow and many of the well established health information companies knowingly and unreasonably continued prevent the box from ever opening.
+Unfortunately, the Government and Healthcare are slow, and many of the well-established health information companies knowingly and unreasonably continued to prevent the box from ever opening.

-Fortunately a new torch has recently been lit by the recent arrival of the “information blocking” rules.
+Fortunately, a new torch has recently been lit by the recent arrival of the “information blocking” rules.
 This stems from the recent regulations implemented by the ONC authorized by the 21st Century Cures Act which prohibit EHR vendors from partaking in what is known as “information blocking.”
-With collaborative input from thousands of growing healthcare startups collected through 2019 and 2020, the ONC has implemented it’s Final Rule to support seamless and secure access, exchange, and use of electronic health information.
+With collaborative input from thousands of growing health software startups collected through 2019 and 2020, the ONC has implemented its Final Rule to support seamless and secure access, exchange, and use of electronic health information.

 The ONC’s Final Rule puts patient data firmly in the hands of patients.
 The biggest condition to accelerate innovation for Health IT developers is the requirement to provide APIs.
 Through these APIs, the healthcare data gold rush is just beginning.
-An additional nugget is the requirement of a standardization, called Fast Healthcare Interoperability Resources (FHIR).
+An additional nugget is the requirement of standardization, called Fast Healthcare Interoperability Resources (FHIR).
 The FHIR API standard has been in the works through Health Level 7 International for the past seven years.
-FHIR will allow any healthcare vendor simple, standard access to patient centric data.
-The ultimate goal being every vendor follows these standards of data exchange so that items, such as allergies and intolerances, progress notes, lab results, imaging, medications, vital signs and more, are easily obtained through a simple API.
-Essentially almost any technologist can now jump in to analyzing patient data for better outcomes, freeing them from unconventional hoops to jump through and walls to climb over.
+FHIR will allow any healthcare vendor simple, standard access to patient-centric data.
+The ultimate goal being every vendor will follow these standards of data exchange so that items, such as allergies and intolerances, progress notes, lab results, imaging, medications, vital signs and more, are easily obtained through a simple API.
+Essentially, almost any technologist can now jump into analyzing patient data for better outcomes, freeing them from unconventional hoops to jump through and walls to climb over.

-Although a decade has passed, the most recent advancement in unmasking of patient data is proving positive.
-Investments in Healthcare Startups are trending up and fast.
+Although a decade has passed, the most recent advancement in unmasking patient data is proving positive.
+Investments in health software startups are trending up and fast.
 Research firm CB Insights said 2020 total funding has now reached $80.6 billion.
-With the combination of investment and access to patient data, growing frustrations with the nations healthcare will finally start to reverse course and are certain to lead to better patient outcomes at lower costs.
-In the next two years, be on the lookout for an upcoming story entitled: “API: Three Letters That Change Life, The Universe and Even Healthcare”.
+With the combination of investment and access to patient data, growing frustrations with the nation’s healthcare will finally start to reverse course and are certain to lead to better patient outcomes at lower costs.
+In the next two years, be on the lookout for an upcoming story entitled: “API: Three Letters That Change Life, The Universe and Even Healthcare.”